anod/github-backup/README.md

 # github-backup

-Backup github repositories by cloning and fetching
+.NET 6 console app for backup GitHub repositories by cloning and fetching

+Multi-platform: Tested with `win-arm64` and `linux-armv7l`

-#How to use
+# How to use

 1. Generate personal access token https://github.com/settings/tokens
 2. Create appsettings.<env>.json with `BackupFolder` and `GitHubToken`